petomuro/Snake-GA/README.md

 ![Example](https://github.com/petomuro/Snake-GA/blob/main/Game.PNG)

-## Optimization
+## Train neural network
-If you want to optimize params, you need to:
+If you want to train neural network, you need to:
   1. change `OPTIMIZATION = True`
   2. run `main.py`

 ![Example](https://github.com/petomuro/Snake-GA/blob/main/Training_final.png)

-## Test model
+## Test neural network
-When the optimization is complete, a file will be created in the weights folder.
+When the training of neural network is complete, a file will be created in the weights folder.

 If you want to test trained neural network you need to:
   1. change `OPTIMIZATION = False`